Best Sun Shirts for Running of 2026

 The breathability and light weight of the material made this sun shirt one of our favorites.
 We could wear it in warmer temperatures than other options in this guide without overheating.

 Rabbit took care of the small details that make a big difference with this shirt.
 The thumb holes to keep the sleeves down and over the hands are solid, comfortable, and easy to get on and off.
-The hood was large enough to fit over a hat and a ponytail, and it stayed securely on our heads when the wind picked up.
+The hood is large enough to fit over a hat and a ponytail, and it stayed securely on our heads when the wind picked up.
 A small brim on the hood provides extra protection if you’re not wearing a hat underneath it.

 Made of a blend of synthetic materials, this shirt does pick up an odor fairly quickly.
 That said, the rabbit UPF Deflector 2.0 is an excellent option if you frequently run in heat and want sun coverage that you can trust.

-Materials: 67% recycled polyester/25% polyester/8% spandex | UPF Rating: 50 | Weight: 6.2 ounces (women’s medium)
+Materials: 67% recycled polyester/25% polyester/8% spandex | UPF Rating: 50 | Actual Weight: 6.2 ounces (women’s medium)

 Shop the Men's rabbit UPF Deflector 2.0Shop the Women's rabbit UPF Deflector 2.0